 |

-In order to respond quickly to changes in the business environment surrounding the VUCA* era, Yaskawa aims to evolve and enhance its competitiveness as a company that will continue to grow for the next 100 years, and is working to create a climate where the strengths of diverse human resources can be utilized, not only in the active participation of women, which is an issue in Japanese society.
+In order to respond quickly to changes in the business environment surrounding the VUCA* era, Yaskawa aims to evolve and enhance its competitiveness as a company that will continue to grow for the next 100 years, and strives to create a climate that creates new innovations by leveraging the strengths of diverse human resources, regardless of their job titles, gender, nationality, tenure, educational background, work structure, or lifestyle.

 The promotion of work-life balance through workstyle reform is key for promoting diversity and also, we position that balance as being indispensable for corporate development and are initiating it positively.
 We have created an environment in which we can increase productivity and achieve results by offering flexible working options regardless of location or time through the use of flexible working hours or taking accumulated holidays by unit of hours, as well as the use of the telework system, which was expanded throughout the company from fiscal 2021.